satyrius/cmsplugin-feedback/README.rst

 =======
 - Translations
 - Django 1.7 and Python 3 support
 - Both sync and async form posting workflow.
-To cover number of cases — no javascript (realy?); no jquery on the page; you dont want to use async workflow and want to refresh a page.
+To cover number of cases — no javascript (really?); no jquery on the page; you don't want to use async workflow and want to refresh a page.
 - Form without captcha (if you dont need it or for registered users)
 - Notify site managers about new feedback messages

 Changelog
 =========
-The changelog could be found at `repo's release notes <https://github.com/satyrius/cmsplugin-feedback/releases>`_
+The changelog can be found at `repo's release notes <https://github.com/satyrius/cmsplugin-feedback/releases>`_

 Contributing
 ============
 Fork the repo, create a feature branch then send me pull request.
-Feel free to create new issues or contact me using email.
+Feel free to create new issues or contact me via email.

 .. [#] Form style depends on your design, this is just an example.
 You should customize it with your own CSS.